AlgoMaster Logo

 Intuition

-The most natural approach: if we know the total length of the list, then the nth node from the end is the (length - n + 1)th node from the start (1-indexed).
-So we can make one pass to count all nodes, then a second pass to find the node just before the target and rewire pointers.
+If we know the total length of the list, then the nth node from the end is the (length - n + 1)th node from the start (1-indexed).
+So one pass counts all nodes, and a second pass walks to the node just before the target and rewires pointers.

 Algorithm